Professor Arthur Kornberg

 First discovery of the enzyme DNA polymerase

-DNA polymerase discovered to replicate DNA
+DNA polymerase isolated and purified and shown to replicate DNA

 First synthesis of DNA in a test tube